danielcardeenas/whatsapp-framework/README.md

 # Updates
 The project is not submoduling yowsup now due to a lot of the modifications made are focused for this project only and to make things simpler.
-- [x] Notification on messages receipt
+- [x] Notification on messages receipt (received and blue check marks)
 - [x] Get contacts statuses
 - [x] Get contacts profile picture (also from groups)
 - [x] Set profile picture (also from groups)